 Sign up to our mailing list to discover the future of beauty and wellness.

 Ah, menopause.
 Gotta love it.
-That inevitable time in a woman’s life where estrogen production slows and hormones start to shift.
-During the period known as perimenopause - the year following a woman’s last menstrual cycle - a woman’s body and mind may undergo several changes that leave her feeling discombobulated and somewhat divorced from who she used to be.
-Did you know, however, that in addition to well-documented menopause symptoms such as menopause insomnia and hot flashes, menopause can also affect skin health?
+That inevitable time in a woman’s life where oestrogen production slows and hormones start to shift.
+During the period known as perimenopause, a woman’s body and mind undergoes changes that can leave her feeling discombobulated and somewhat divorced from who she used to be.
+Did you know, however, that in addition to well-documented menopause symptoms such as menopause insomnia and hot flashes, menopause can also directly impact skin health?

-Menopause may cause changes to your skin for a few reasons.
-First, your body stops producing as much collagen, meaning that the elasticity and ‘plumpness’ of your skin will likely suffer.
-This, combined with the dryness caused by the dip in estrogen, can cause saggy skin to develop around the neck, jaw, cheeks and mouth, and fine lines and wrinkles to develop.
+The gradual depletion of oestrogen throughout perimenopause means skin is less nourished and your once bright, bouncy skin can soon become dry and itchy.
+The body also stops producing as much collagen, meaning that the elasticity and ‘plumpness’ of your skin will likely suffer.
+This, combined with the dryness caused by that dip in oestrogen, can cause saggy skin to develop around the neck, jaw, cheeks and mouth, and fine lines and wrinkles to develop.

 Collagen is in short-supply post-menopause.
 As you traverse perimenopause, something called ‘collagenases’ occurs.
 Collagenases is the enzymatic breakdown of the skin’s natural collagen and is, unfortunately, an inevitable part of the ageing process.